Sign up now for a

 I am going to relate the story to you as I have read and also heard it.
 To make it interesting, I feel free to embellish it as if a storyteller was writing it down with thoughts and feelings that were shared with a close companion.
 Since the Convent is a silent sancturary, meeting and speaking with this man must have been a wonderful gift for a young girl.

 Captain James Newel was a handsome soldier.
 His eyes were deep brown with copper flecks.
 His hair was dark with auburn highlights.
 Alise came along with a basket of bread and vegetables from the market place.
-The first time she saw him her fingers ached to play in his hair.
+The first time she saw him, her fingers ached to play in his hair.
 It looked like he had tumbled out of bed.
-She never felt this sexual compulsion toward a man before.
+She never experienced this kind of feelings toward a man before.

-James Newel saw Alise as a lovely girl with sapphire eyes, a peaches and cream complexion like a maiden's blush.
-Of course she was dressed from head to toe in the Habit of a novice nun.
+James Newel saw Alise as a lovely girl with sapphire eyes, a peachs and cream complexion with a maiden's blush.
+Of course she was dressed from head to toe in the habit of a novice nun.
 He was compelled to speak with her but didn't wish to frighten her away.

 As a little girl, Alise had an angel for a best friend.
 She called him Sir Apples.
 She told her Ma.